HazelZhaoo/HazelZhaoo/README.md

 ### :woman_technologist: About Me :

-- 📊I'm a third year Data Science Student
+- 📊I'm a final year Data Science Student

 - 💻I'm actively looking for coop in Data and Software engineering